Important information

 Sources: Capital Group, TeleGeography.
 Actual data through 2020.
 2021 to 2023 are estimates.

-Jody Jonsson is an equity portfolio manager at Capital Group.
-She is also president of Capital Research and Management Company and serves on the Capital Group Management Committee.
-She has 34 years of investment industry experience and has been with Capital Group for 32 years.
+Jody Jonsson is vice chair of Capital Group and president of Capital Research and Management Company.
+She also serves on the Capital Group Management Committee and is an equity portfolio manager.
+She has 39 years of investment industry experience and has been with Capital Group for 33 years.
 Jody holds an MBA from Stanford Graduate School of Business, where she was an Arjay Miller Scholar, and a bachelor’s degree in economics from Princeton University graduating cum laude.
 Jody is based in Los Angeles.

 Martin Romo is an equity portfolio manager with 31 years of investment experience (as of 12/31/22).
 He is president of Capital Research Company and serves on the Capital Group Management Committee.
 He holds a bachelor’s from the University of California, Berkeley, and an MBA from Stanford.